 July 18, 2025 - Page 2

-Are Class Reunions Still a Thing?
+Are Class Reunions Still Relevant in the Social Media Era?

 Written By Lexx Thornton Class reunions were once a staple in American culture, a chance to reconnect with old classmates and reminisce about the good ol’ days, but in today’s fast-paced, social media-driven world, are they still a thing?
 People do still attend high school reunions, with an average of 40% of classmates attending at